 Most employees will adjust and thrive with relative ease.
 Others may struggle to change their ways of working; perhaps they have spent their entire career with the business.
 A few may even choose to move on to alternative employment.

 Consider how your business's cloud journey will impact your customers.
 How will switching technologies change the working environment and the processes that govern them?
-Join us as we discover how Google Cloud can help drive positive transformation in your business at every stage of the transformation.
+Join us as we discover how the Google Cloud Platform can help drive positive transformation in your business at every stage of the cloud journey.

 Let's take a closer look: